The Spirits of Love: Singapore broadcast

 The show was originally broadcast on November 9, 2008, on Channel 8, with the show having a timeslot of 7pm on the weekends, with it being dubbed in Mandarin Chinese, as it is prohibited in Singapore to broadcast in Chinese dialects.
-After the weekday 7pm drama Your Hand In Mine concluded its broadcast on July 16, 2010, Love's timeslot was extended to the weekdays, making it a daily series.
-The timeslot was pushed back to only weekdays after Night Market Life started broadcasting on February 27, 2011.
-Love concluded its run on Channel 8 on October 21, 2011, and was replaced with Kampong Ties.
+Love's timeslot was extended to the weekdays, making it a daily series.
+The timeslot was pushed back to only weekdays.
+Love concluded its run on Channel 8 on October 21, 2011.

+The show, particularly its intro music, has gained somewhat of a legendary status in Singapore, with many youths and young adults fondly recounting hearing the iconic theme song when watching the series along with their parents or grandparents.